huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 </hfoption>
 <hfoption id="Video">

 IP-Adapter can also help you generate videos that are more aligned with your text prompt.
-For example, let's load [AnimateDiff](../api/pipelines/animatediff) with it's motion adapter and insert an IP-Adapter into the model with the [`~loaders.IPAdapterMixin.load_ip_adapter`] method.
+For example, let's load [AnimateDiff](../api/pipelines/animatediff) with its motion adapter and insert an IP-Adapter into the model with the [`~loaders.IPAdapterMixin.load_ip_adapter`] method.

 > [!WARNING]
 > If you're planning on offloading the model to the CPU, make sure you run it after you've loaded the IP-Adapter.
 When you call [`~DiffusionPipeline.enable_model_cpu_offload`] before loading the IP-Adapter, it offloads the image encoder module to the CPU and it'll return an error when you try to run the pipeline.